NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 - Any network interfaces that are down.
 - Any EMS message that has an event name of “passwd.changed”.
 - Any EMS message that has a severity of "alert" or “emergency”.
+- Any SnapMirror relationship with a lag time more than 200% the amount of time since its last scheduled update, if it has a schedule assoicated with it.
+    Otherwise, if the last successful update has been more than 86400 seconds (24 hours).
 - Any SnapMirror relationship with a lag time more than 86400 seconds (24 hours).
 - Any SnapMirror relationship that has a non-healthy status.
 - Any SnapMirror update that hasn't had any flow of data in 600 seconds (10 minutes).